nanoc/nanoc.app/content/docs/guides/using-external-sources.md

 ---
 title: "Using external sources"
+up_to_date_with_nanoc_4: true
 ---

 One of nanoc’s strengths is the ability to pull in data from external systems.
 In this guide, we’ll show how to do this, and what you can achieve with it.

-## Example: reading from a HR database

-Assume you work for a company that has a SQL database containing a employee directory, and you want to extract that information into a nice-looking web site. nanoc to the rescue!
+As an example, assume you work for a company that has a SQL database containing a employee directory, and you want to extract that information into a nice-looking web site. nanoc to the rescue!

+## Setting up the database

 This example will use the following SQLite 3 schema: